Bình Dương province: Climate

 Bình Dương's climate, like the climate of the rest of the Southeast region, is hot and rainy, with high humidity.
 It has a tropical monsoon climate, divided into two distinct dry and wet seasons.
 The rainy season usually starts in May and lasts until late October.
 In the early months of the rainy season, there are regular short but heavy showers, while July, August, and September usually have continuous rain, sometimes lasting for 1–2 days.
 Bình Dương seldom experiences typhoons and is only otherwise affected by local storms.
 The average annual temperature in Bình Dương is 26-27 C, with the highest temperature recorded reaching 39.3 C, but the overnight low can fall to 16-17 C. In the dry season, the average annual humidity is between 76–80%, with the highest at 86% in September and the lowest at 66% in February.
 The average rainfall each year is 1,800–2,000 mm, but rainfall at Sở Sao crossroads in Bình Dương regularly measures up to 2,113.3 mm.

+History

+Binh Duong was formerly part of Thu Dau Mot Province, which was established in January 1898.
+In September 1956, according to Decree No. 143-NV issued by the Republic of Vietnam government, Thu Dau Mot Province was divided into three new provinces: Binh Duong, Binh Long, and Phuoc Long.

+By 1976, Binh Duong was merged with Binh Long and Phuoc Long to form Song Be Province.
+However, on November 6, 1996, Binh Duong was re-established as a separate province, consisting of Thu Dau Mot Town and three districts: Ben Cat, Tan Uyen, and Thuan An.

+On 12 June 2025, as part of major nationwide reforms, Binh Duong was dissolved and merged with Ho Chi Minh City.